Kyubied6319/PokPok/README.md

-# Getting Started with Loudapp
+# Getting Started with PokPok

 This project is a simple vitual pet website that is built with the MERN stack.